FerrisChat/Q-A-Questions/questions.md

 For me (0/0) it was based off the fact Electron is... horrible at first, and later on when Discord introduced the message intent, I got fed up enough and started working on it.
 If hydro feels like he should add something here, go ahead.

+As for differences from other platforms... well... nothing much.
+Two biggest differences would be the fact it's entirely open source, and has a official app not written with Electron.

 ### Will there be any ratelimit bucket header?
 (from Cryptex)